MartTave/bachelor-report/bachelor_thesis.typ

 == Bib reading <bib_reading_improvements>

-The biggest improvement this part would benifit from would be to fix all the bib number to a precise length, for example 4 digits.
+The biggest improvement this part would benefit from would be to fix all the bib number to a precise length, for example 4 digits.
 As wrong read are very rare, partial ones pretty common, this would ensure the system detects every partial read, and let a human reviewer intervene and write manually the bib number.

 A new bib reconstruction system could even be created, as by fixing the length of the bib numbers, some more complex reconstruction is possible (without increasing the number of false positives).
 Something based on the Bayesian inference #footnote(link("https://en.wikipedia.org/wiki/Bayesian_inference"))